SebiTimeWaster/Slave-Nixie-Clock/README.md

 The color cycling animation overwrites the led color set by the display string.

+When no serial string is received for longer than 60 seconds a 20 second cathode cleaning cycle starts and after that it turns the display "off" meaning no refresh is done anymore. when at some point a new serial string is received the display turns on again.

 ## Installation
 Download a release or clone this project with git.